 ASL interpreters are the link between the Deaf community and the hearing community – we appreciate them every day and are grateful for the role they play in enabling communication for more people!

-If you have questions about Applied Development and our services, give us a call at 410.571.4016 or contact us online!
+If you have questions about Applied Development and our services, give us a call at (410) 571-4016 or fill out the Contact Us form!